dorukayhan/gestalt-grimoire/README.md

 4. Read the comments in grimoire.mjs and fill out conf/settings.json and conf/secrets.json accordingly
 5. `node grimoire.mjs`

-If everything works, the bot should join your chat, post a greeting message, and lurk, listening for commands.
+If everything works, the bot should "glow magenta and open to page [random number between 1 and 1000]".